 I paid for it this month, though, when it came time to play catch up.
-So many deadlines to meet, so many pages of How Not to Travel the World to edit.
+So many deadlines to meet!
 My writing on Never Ending Footsteps fell to the wayside and my stress levels hit their peak on a New Year’s Eve with 15 freelance articles due.

 Still, I wouldn’t be me if I didn’t continue to travel when I desperately needed to stop.
 Here’s what I’ve been up to over the past four weeks!

 After leaving Bagan, passport clenched tightly in fist, I headed for Kalaw, a beautiful hill town with cooler temperatures and incredible Indian food.
 Most travellers only visit Kalaw as a starting point to their three day trek to Inle Lake, a hike I’d planned for but ultimately cancelled.
-I was concerned about getting behind with my book editing and wasn’t sure if I’d be up to it with my mono still kicking around.
+I was wasn’t sure if I’d be up to it with my mono still kicking around.
 I realised how rare it was for people not to hike when we were the only foreigners leaving Kalaw by bus.